Community-Engaged Initiatives Grant

 About the Grants

-The CCP Community-Engaged Initiative Grants are financial awards ranging up to $1000, the total pool is $15,000.
-They are designed to ignite and strengthen student and community partnerships in the Greater Toronto Area and the Peel Region.
+The CCP Community-Engaged Initiatives Grants are financial awards ranging up to $1000, the total pool is $15,000.
+They are designed to ignite and strengthen student and community partnerships in the Greater Toronto Area.
 The Grants encourage the development of innovative community service, community-engaged learning and/or civic engagement projects in partnership with community organizations.
-The grant program is an excellent opportunity for students to develop interpersonal and professional relationships, build project and volunteer management skills, explore identity, beliefs, values, and engage with the communities of which they are proud and part of.
+The grant program is an excellent opportunity for students to develop interpersonal and professional relationships, build project and volunteer management skills, explore identity, beliefs, values and engage with the communities of which they are proud and part of.
 This opportunity is for students that have already been involved or have a pre-existing relationship with a community organization.

-Applications for the Community-Engaged Initiative Grants is open to individuals or campus clubs on all three University of Toronto campuses that hope to develop or expand community partnerships, community-engaged learning opportunities, and/or civic engagement activities.
+Applications for the Community-Engaged Initiatives Grants is open to individuals or campus club hoping to develop or expand community partnerships, community-engaged learning opportunities, and/or civic engagement activities.
 Project proposals should:

 - encourage long-term involvement in community and/or civic engagement amongst UofT students

 - be in collaboration with a Toronto or Peel based community partner

 - Focus on the goals of a community partner and the learning of University of Toronto students